Programs

 Adult Study

 Adult Study, is an active part of our Christian Education program.
 We meet nearly every Sunday morning at 10:00 am before the worship service.
 In adult study we have discussed a wide variety of topics ranging from theological matters such as "stewardship" and the "sacraments" to contemporary issues such as "gun control" and "racial profiling".
 Our source material has included the UCC's Witness For Justice webpage commentaries as well as Thoughtful Christian study packs.
 We have also discussed the writings of contemporary authors on moral/theological matters such as C. S. Lewis, John Polkinghorne, Walter Brueggemann, and Barbara Brown Taylor.
 Although occasionally our discussions on a given theme may range over several weeks, each Sunday session is a self-contained unit and persons are welcome to join us at any time.
 We also have the capability to bring home-bound participants to our discussion table via video conferencing apps such as Skype or Zoom.
 Each summer, we discuss one or two novels that features theological/moral themes.
-This Advent season we are discussing essays in the Advent Devotional booklet What's Left of the Night.
-During the COVID-19 outbreak, we have been meeting remotely via Zoom.
+During this season of Lent, we are discussing the essays in the devotional booklet Bend by the Still-speaking Writer's Group.
 Now that pandemic restrictions are easing, we have moved to "hybrid" sessions with some folks being physically present in the church building while others participate on-line via Zoom.
 If you would like to join us on Zoom, please use the same Zoom meeting link as for the regular Sunday worship service.

 Book Group